-A capital reserve account was established by the District on September 20, 2000.
+A capital reserve account was established by the District in September, 2000.
 The accumulation of funds will be used for capital outlay expenditures in subsequent fiscal years.
 The capital reserve is maintained in the general fund and its activity is included in the general fund annual budget.